90s Sitcom Moms Who Are Unrecognizable Today

 Patricia Heaton - Debra Barone (Everybody Loves Raymond)

 The show resonated with a lot of viewers, as they could really relate to the characters and what they were experiencing on the sitcom.
-"I watched [an episode] recently at a friend's house with a couple and they were chuckling, but I could tell it was also hitting very close to home for them," she explained in an interview with ABC News.
+"I watched [an episode] recently at a friend's house with a couple and they were chuckling, but I could tell it was also hitting very close to home for them," she told ABC News.
 "They were kind of serious as they were watching it.
 It's the stuff people really deal with in their marriages."
 No wonder it ran for nearly a decade!

 Caroline Rhea - Hilda Spellman (Sabrina the Teenage Witch)